fabioCollini/DaggerMock/README.md

 When `DaggerMockRule` rule is instantiated, it looks for all @Mock annotated fields in your test class and it replaces them with Mockito mocks if there is a provider method in your module for that class.
+Then it uses all the test fields to override the objects defined in the Dagger configuration.

 In this example
 [MyModule](https://github.com/fabioCollini/DaggerMock/blob/master/app/src/main/java/it/cosenonjaviste/daggermock/demo/MyModule.java)